Clastify logo

 • stem cells can produce cells that differentiate into different specialized cell types.

-A strong exam answer could put it like this: stem cells provide a source of new cells for growth, tissue maintenance and repair, because they retain the ability to divide and to generate differentiating daughter cells.
+A clear exam answer could put it like this: stem cells provide a source of new cells for growth, tissue maintenance and repair, because they retain the ability to divide and to generate differentiating daughter cells.

 Niches: the local control system around stem cells